2026 CONCACAF Women's U-17 Qualifiers – Round One

-The 2026 CONCACAF Women’s U-17 Qualifiers – Round One, is the qualifying phase for the final round that will in turn qualify teams for the 2026 FIFA U-17 Women’s World Cup.
-Thirty teams will compete for eight spots, joining the four highest-seeded teams, the United States, Mexico, Canada, and Puerto Rico, in the competition's final round.
+The 2026 CONCACAF Women’s U-17 Qualifiers – Round One was the qualifying phase for the Final Round that will in turn qualify teams for the 2026 FIFA U-17 Women's World Cup.
+Twenty-eight teams competed for eight spots, joining the four highest-seeded teams, the United States, Mexico, Canada, and Puerto Rico, in the competition's Final Round.
+The result of the Round One competition was that Bermuda, Costa Rica, Dominican Republic, El Salvador, Haiti, Jamaica, Nicaragua, and Panama advanced to Final Round of 2026 CONCACAF Women’s U-17 Qualifiers.

 Format

-The top four ranked teams automatically qualified for the final round and teams ranked fifth and below competed in this qualification Round One.
-In Round One participating teams were split into six groups.
-After a round-robin tournament, each group winner and the top two runners-up will qualify for the final tournament later in 2026.
+The top four ranked teams automatically qualified for the Final Round and teams ranked fifth and below competed in this qualification Round One.
+In Round One, participating teams were split into six groups.
+After a round-robin tournament, each group winner and the top two runners-up qualified for the final tournament later in 2026.

 Draw

 The draw for the group stage took place on 15 October 2025 at the CONCACAF Headquarters in Miami.
 The teams were seeded based on the CONCACAF Women's Under-17 Ranking as of April 2025.